jussihi/SaturnOS/README.md

 ## Changelog

+10.4.2018 - Found the bug in interrupts; it was that I had disabled them during bootup (when changing to protected mode) :) 3 hours well spent.
+Now it seems like something is messed up with the stack after IDT setup.
+Have to dig into that later, but at least it boots completely now !

 8.4.2018 - Very buggy and badly implemented GDT, also IDT added.
 It is done properly, but some interrupts seems to hang the system completely (for example the clock interrupt 0x20 ...)

 7.4.2018 - Finally had some time to get further with this OS dev project ..
 Display driver WORKS.